Where do I go for help?

 I deploy Apex code into production.
 Will Rollup Helper interfere with this process?

-No, Rollup Helper code runs in it own namespace like other managed applications.
+No. Rollup Helper code runs in its own namespace like other managed apps.
 Managed apps have their own code coverage requirement and all unit tests within a package must successfully pass in a development org before the package may be created.
-We recommend that you run all your unit tests with the "RunAllTests = false" attribute if you are using Rollup Helper as this is the Salesforce default.
-This default setting will prevent any local discrepancies (e.g. custom required fields, validation rules) from impacting your code deployments as our unit tests will fail if you have custom required fields, validation rules, etc. As long as you have the "RunAllTests = false" attribute set, you can deploy your apex code as normal.
+We recommend that you run all your unit tests with the "RunAllTests = false" attribute if you are using Rollup Helper, as this is the Salesforce® default.
+This default setting will prevent any local discrepancies (e.g. custom required fields, validation rules) from impacting your code deployments as our unit tests will fail if you have custom required fields, validation rules, etc. As long as you have the "RunAllTests = false" attribute set, you can deploy your Apex code as normal.
 Changing to "RunAllTests = true" will not cause Rollup Helper install or performance issues.
-Here is an official statement from Salesforce on this topic:
+Here is an official statement from Salesforce® on this topic:

 - Managed package code is not included in the required code coverage calculation for deployment.
 The 75% requirement is on all Apex code in your org's namespace.
 Managed code has its own namespace, so it is not included.

 - When deploying to production, all tests in your org's namespace will be run.
 Managed tests will not be run by default.

 - If the deployment package explicitly marks runAllTests to true, managed tests will also run.
 These will need to execute without any failures should the flag be set.
 Despite this, the 75% requirement for code coverage is still only on unmanaged code.

 If for some reason you are concerned with setting "RunAllTests = false," we guarantee that Rollup Helper will still function correctly.